x8080x2/LMAO/replit.md

   - Uses Certbot DNS-01 challenge for wildcard certs
   - Falls back to single-domain SSL if wildcard setup fails
   - Fixed Apache startup from `reload` to `restart` + `enable`

+- December 11, 2024: Deployment Fix
+  - Fixed rsync include patterns for admin/, page/, qr/ directories
+  - Added recursive patterns (admin/**, page/**, qr/**) to include all nested files
+  - Previously admin panel was blank after deployment because only directories were copied, not their contents